 3.1.
 With collision (reckless driving)

-Speeding in a school zone that results in a collision with a pedestrian or a bicyclist is prosecuted as reckless driving.
-If no substantial bodily harm happens to the victim, speeding in a school zone is prosecuted as only a misdemeanor:
+Speeding in a school area that results in a collision with a pedestrian or a bicyclist is prosecuted as reckless driving.
+If no substantial bodily harm happens to the victim, speeding in a school area is prosecuted as only a misdemeanor:

 - A first-time offense carries $250 to $1,000 in fines and 50 to 99 hours of community service.